Dual Diagnosis Treatment Waynesboro, TN

 Region Iv Mh/mr - 44.5 miles from Waynesboro, TN

-Region Iv Mh/mr is a dual-diagnosis treatment center in Iuka, MS that provides treatment services for mental health and substance use disorders that include bipolar disorder as well as antisocial personality disorder.
+Region Iv Mh/mr is a dual-diagnosis treatment center in Iuka, Mississippi that offers treatment services for substance use and mental health disorders that include BPD as well as binge eating.

 Address: 1213 Maria Lane, Iuka, MS 38852 in Tishomingo County